Clinical Conference Series 2025-2026

 REQUIREMENTS FOR CE ELIGIBILITY:

 Pay the CE fee of $15 at time of registration.
 Be sure to choose “Add On” when purchasing your ticket on Eventbrite.
+CEs are not sold the day of the conference.

 Submit a completed evaluation no more than 60 days after the event.
 Shortly after the submission of your completed evaluation, you will be emailed a certificate.

-Policies: The Bowen Center does not offer refunds for CE.
-We do not offer continuing education credit for viewing any recordings.
 It is the sole responsibility of the participant to verify their state’s professional licensure criteria for CE qualifications.

 LEARNING OBJECTIVES